boostregex/openssl-android/README.txt

 This is a version of the official Android openssl sources, but it is meant to be built as a standalone library to be embedded into app.

-To build:
+To build only:

   cd openssl-android
   /path/to/android-ndk-r5b/ndk-build

+To build and deploy it as an NDK prebuilt library, see prebuild/README.txt, or just run:

+  export NDK_HOME=/path/to/android-ndk-r5b
+  prebuild/deploy-prebuilt.sh

 http://guardianproject.info